Jeshoreshwari Kali Temple

-Jeshoreshwari Kali Temple (যশোরেশ্বরী কালী মন্দির) is a famous Hindu temple in Bangladesh, dedicated to the goddess Kali.
+Jeshoreshwari Kali Temple (যশোরেশ্বরী কালী মন্দির) is an ancient Hindu temple in Bangladesh, dedicated to the goddess Kali.
 The temple is located in Ishwaripur, a village in Shyamnagar upazila of Satkhira.
+It is one of the 51 Shaktipeeths, where Devi Sati's Palms of hands and soles of the feet were fallen.
 The name "Jeshoreshwari" means "Goddess of Jeshore".
+The Prime Minister of India Narendra Modi visited this temple in 2021 and gifted a golden crown to idol but later it was stolen during 2024 Bangladesh anti-Hindu violence.

 Legend

 Jeshoreshwari is regarded as one of the 51 Peeth of Sati; according to the belief, it is where the various parts of Sati's body are said to have fallen.
 Jeshoreshwari represents the site where the palm of Sati fell.
 Legend says that the General of Maharaja Pratapaditya discovered a luminant ray of light coming from the bushes, and came upon a piece of stone carved in the form of a human palm.
 Later, Pratapaditya started worshiping Kali, building the Jeshoreshwari Kali Temple.
 As to be the "Goddess of Jessore", it was named after Jessore.